oscarmanderj/personal-site/content/articles/first-post.md

 This is mostly for the programming nerds, so if you are not interested in programming then this is probably not your cup of tea.

 What better way to experiment with new tech than on a personal site!
-And golly does the web move fast.

 ### The site is:
 tldr; Nuxt + Nuxt Content + Tailwind + Netlify